What is Gleaning?

 - Pick fruit at its prime and donate as soon after picking as possible

-You can find our full donation guidelines (including information on donating garden produce, eggs, and other types of fruit) here
+You can find our full donation guidelines (including information on donating garden produce, eggs, and canned goods) here

 Help Harvest – Have fun while doing good!